-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your Part D late enrollment penalty pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of each month.

 Your Part D late enrollment penalty is due in our office by the 1st day of each month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of each month.
+If you are required to